 Dear Security Architect,

-My name is Andrew Townley, and I’ve been implementing SABSA as a basis for security and enterprise architecture for over 14 years.
+My name is Andrew Townley, and I’ve been implementing SABSA® as a basis for security and enterprise architecture since 2005.
 During that time, one of the startling discoveries I made was that, in fact, there are two types of “security architect” out there.
 And if you’re anything at all like me…where you understand that security is about more than just technology…

 …where you deeply believe that the only way you can be truly effective in your role to enable and protect your organization, is to understand where it’s going and the true risks it faces in getting there…